-The average daily temperatures in Cancun in January are between 80-85 degrees Fahrenheit, warming up towards the end of the month.
+The average daily temperatures in Cancun in January are between 80-85 degrees Fahrenheit and things get warmer towards the end of the month.
 The water is plenty warm enough to go swimming and enjoy water sports.

 Campeche in January

-The gorgeous port city is perched on the waters of the Gulf of Mexico.
-The pastel-colored old town is a UNESCO world heritage site with vibrant streets reminiscent of Cartagena, Colombia.
+The old town is a photographer’s dream and a UNESCO world heritage site with vibrant streets reminiscent of Cartagena, Colombia.

 Admire the well-preserved baroque colonial architecture.
 Then, head up to the hilltop fortresses of San José and San Miguel to get a bird’s eye view of the city and check out the museums within.

 From Campeche, you can take a day trip out to the Mayan ruins of Edzna and the remote city of Calakmul.
 Public transport options in Campeche are limited and the tourism infrastructure here isnt great yet so getting around is much easier if you are willing to rent a car.

 Campeche State, the Yucatan, and Quintana Roo are all relatively close to each other and situated in the same part of Mexico.
 So, expect varying temperatures but similar weather conditions in these areas when visiting Mexico in January.

 There is arguably no such thing as a bad time to plan a Mexico City itinerary and January is as good a time as any.
 However, don’t expect hot, summery climates when visiting the Mexican capital in winter.